 Job Search in Switzerland

-To run your job search in Switzerland, simply type keywords into the Suchbegriff/What box describing the kind of job you want, and enter a city, a province or postal code in the Ort/Where box.
-Then click the Finden/Find button or hit the Enter key on your keyboard.
+For your job search in Switzerland, simply type keywords into the 'What' box describing the kind of job you want, and enter a city, a province or postal code in the 'Where' box.
+Then click the 'Find Jobs' button or hit the 'Enter' key on your keyboard.

-Careerjet runs a job search in Switzerland on all of the major job boards, newspaper sites, niche industry sites and corporate job sites.
+Indeed searches Switzerland jobs listed on all of the major job boards, newspaper sites, niche industry sites and corporate job sites.
 Those include:

-If you have a trouble with your CV writing, instead of staring at a blank piece of paper, use:
+Remember that your Switzerland CV must be targeted, scannable and generate hits.
+If you have difficulty with your CV writing, instead of staring at a blank piece of paper, use CV samples and CV templates.

 Other Job Search in Switzerland Info

-Good luck with your job search in Switzerland!
+Good luck with your job search in Switzerland and Switzerland job search!